November 9, 2016

 My work involves all aspects of observational star formation and the molecular interstellar medium, both in our own Galaxy and in other galaxies.
 My recent work with my students and postdoc includes: a large survey of nearby luminous infrared galaxies to understand star formation in extreme environments (with Kaz Sliwa, currently a postdoc at the Max Planck Institute for Astronomy in Heidelberg); a survey of the warm dense molecular gas in two nearby interacting galaxy systems to determine the gas mass and and star formation properties (with Max Schirm, currently employed by EA Kitchener); studying the critical phase in the formation of a massive star when its ionizing radiation starts to present a barrier to continued accretion (with Pam Klaassen, currently on staff at the Astronomy Technology Centre in Edinburgh), and measuring the mass function of massive clumps of gas in several nearby molecular clouds to try to understand the earliest phases of massive star formation (with Mike Reid, currently an Assistant Professor at the University of Toronto).

 I am the only radio astronomy faculty member at McMaster and I also have experience working with data at optical and infrared wavelengths.
-I'm also the Canadian Project Scientist for the Atacama Large Millimeter Array (ALMA).
+I have been involved with the Atacama Large Millimeter Array (ALMA) for over a decade.
 ALMA is a large international collaboration involving Europe, North America, and Japan and recently completed its construction in northern Chile.
 ALMA began "Early Science" observations in 2011 and my students and I have been successful in getting observing time with ALMA .
 In addition to observing with ground-based telescopes like the James Clerk Maxwell Telescope (JCMT) and the Submillimeter Array (SMA), I also use data from the Herschel Space Observatory, which operated from 2009-2013.
-I'm currently putting a major effort into two new large surveys of nearby galaxies, one with the JCMT and one with Herschel, as well as a survey of more distant luminous infrared galaxies to study more extreme environments.
-All three surveys have lots of scope for graduate students to get involved.
+I'm currently putting a major effort into two new large surveys of nearby galaxies with the JCMT, as well as continuing involvement in large surveys using data from Herschel.
+All these surveys have lots of scope for graduate students to get involved.

 Please feel free to contact me if you think this is a research area you might be interested in or if you have any other questions.